antaldaniel/old_music_dataobservatory_eu/content/post/2013-11-18-cisac_good_governance/index.md

 authors = ["Daniel Antal"]

-tags = ["cisac", "pricing", "private-copying", "pcr", "restaurants", "hedonic-pricing", "valuation"]
+tags = ["CISAC", "pricing", "private copying", "pcr", "restaurants", "hedonic pricing", "valuation"]

 summary = "My short presentation highlighted the fact that the CEE region’s is much richer in terms of household cultural and recreational spending than music publishers believe."